ahsanumair1199/Python-Persistent-Reverse-Shell-Server-and-Agent/README.md

 # Read this before using.
 This is only for Educational Purpose.
-Use it on your own risk and i will not be responsible for your misuse because this is an open source code.
 # Software Requirements:
 Python3.6+
 It wouldn't work on lower versions of Python.